 To Remain Active, Authorities, Boards and Commissions Would Be Required to Meet at Least Once Annually

-Senate Republican Leader Tom Kean’s bipartisan legislation that would shut down do-nothing advisory groups was approved unanimously by the Senate State Government Committee.
+Legislation sponsored by Senate President Steve Sweeney and Senate Republican Leader Tom Kean, Jr. that would shut down do-nothing advisory groups was approved today by the Senate.

 “Dormant boards and authorities are useless to the State and the taxpayers,” said Kean (R-21).
-“If a government-established entity doesn’t conduct business, fails to accomplish anything, and hides in the shadows, there is no need to retain it.
-We can eliminate these useless bodies and reduce bureaucratic paralysis.”
+“If a government-established body doesn’t conduct business, fails to accomplish anything, and hides in the shadows, there is no need to retain it.
+We can eliminate these fruitless entities and reduce bureaucratic paralysis.”

 The members of bodies deemed inactive by the bill would be released, and the group would no longer have access to the services of employees of any State, county, or municipality or agency.